torch2424/working-group/README.md

 ## Communitty Group

-The [community group](https://github.com/AssemblyScript/community-group) is for those who would like to discuss with other communitty members (other than the Working Group) using AssemblyScript in their applications.
+The [community group](https://github.com/AssemblyScript/community-group) is for those who would like to discuss with other communitty members (including members of the working group) using AssemblyScript in their applications.
 The goal being that they can prioritize their core feature requests and use cases and communicate that to the working group.
 Which can help reduce duplicating efforts amongst the communitty, and allow the communitty to be collectively more productive!

 # Teams